27rg5/AI-bot-for-GO-game/README.md

 # AI-bot-for-GO-game
-Python program to create an AI-based bot for GO game from scratch
+Program for an AI-based intelligent bot to play the GO game.
+Built in Python from scratch.

+AI algorithm used: Minimax algorithm with alpha-beta pruning.

+This bot beats several types of sophisticated bots, including the ones based on Q-learning algorithm.
+Achieves an average win rate of 95.2%.